How to Recover Deleted Photos & Files without Software but CMD

 - /d command includes process folders

-- H is the letter of your drive
+- H (or another letter) is the letter of your drive

-Though we can try to recover lost photos using CMD, whether deleted or hidden, it may not work for all situations.
-In case the above steps fail to get back your lost pictures, you may search for another solution.
+Though we can try restoring lost photos using CMD, whether deleted or hidden, it may not work on all occasions.
+In case the above steps fail to get back your lost pictures, you may skip to another solution.

 The main concern for most users to choose to recover photos without using any software is that third-party recovery tools usually charge people a lot.
 However, what if the software is 100% free for photo recovery?